Distressed Furniture: How Old Do You Want It to Look?

 Amish Montereau Executive Desk

-The Amish Reverence Executive Desk with light distressing and glazing.
+The Amish Caldwell Executive Desk with light distressing and glazing.

 What questions do you have about distressed furniture techniques?